 - Most are specific to EHU.

-- denotes a link to specific videos from Elsevier’s Pure Academy (you will need to register for free with the host website to view these).
+- denotes a link to videos from Elsevier’s Pure Academy (you will need to register for free with the host website to view these).

+These user guides are reviewed regularly so saving a copy may mean you use an out-of-date version.
 Edge Hill users can stay informed about updates to our user guides by choosing to watch this wiki page

 - Your Personal User Overview

 - Edit Your Person Profile – moved to Creating/Managing Content, below

 - History & Comments